bkeith-bch/adetfs-fitbit-tool/README.md

 # ADETfs - Python Research Tool for Fitbit Data

 Python software for automated extraction of user data from Fitbit server and save it as csv.
 Software will also save all the sleep data as JSON file(s) which can be used for example for sleep graphics.
-This software can also be combined with REDCap module, which can be used to transfer the data to REDCap.
+This software can also be combined with import_to_redcap module, which can be used to transfer the data to REDCap.

 ## Installation